charleszyong/lerobot-gr00t/README.md

 ### Overview

-The chess robot system allows recording and playing back trajectories for chess piece movements.
+The chess robot system allows recording and playing back trajectories for chess piece movements using **teleoperation**.
 It consists of:
-- Recording 128 trajectories (64 squares × 2 actions: pickup/putdown)
+- Recording 128 trajectories (64 squares × 2 actions: pickup/putdown) using the leader-follower arm setup
 - Re-recording specific trajectories to fix mistakes
 - Executing trajectories with adjustable speed
 - Managing trajectory data with utilities

-### 1. Recording All Trajectories
+### 1. Recording All Trajectories (Teleoperation)

-Record all 128 chess trajectories in sequence:
+Record all 128 chess trajectories using the SO100's teleoperation feature:

 ```shell
 python chess_robot/scripts/record_chess_trajectories.py
 ```

+**How it works:**
+- The SO100 robot has two arms: a leader arm (left) and a follower arm (right)
+- You manually move the **leader arm** to control the robot
+- The **follower arm** mimics your movements in real-time
+- The follower arm's positions are recorded for playback

 **Features:**
+- 🎮 **Teleoperation mode**: Control the robot naturally by moving the leader arm
 - Records trajectories for all 64 squares (a1-h8)
 - Records both pickup and putdown actions for each square
 - Press SPACE to start/stop recording for each trajectory